theflakes/Linux_Forensic_Harvester/README.md

 # Linux_Forensic_Harvester
 Harvest Linux forensic data for operational triage of an event.

+This tool will produce a considerable amount of Json logs.

 If you just want to run it, download the "lin_fh" binary.

 ```